Q. May I come on a Tour?

 Q. May my child attend Applewood part-time?

 A. Yes.
 Applewood offers a variety of part-time schedules to meet your family’s individual needs.
 You may choose from a combination of full days (6:30am to 6:00pm), extended days (8:30-2:30) or half-days (8:30-12:30).
-Our minimum enrollment is two extended-days or three half-days.
-Requests for extra days or hours will be granted whenever possible.
+Our minimum enrollment is three extended-days or three half-days.

 Q. Do you provide meals?